Big year: History of North American big years

 In 1998, three birders, Sandy Komito, Al Levantin, and Greg Miller, chased Komito's prior record of 722 birds.
 In the end Komito kept the record, listing 745 species birds plus 3 submitted in 1998 and later accepted by state committees for a revised total of 748.
 Miller ended up with 715 species, and Levantin with 711.
 Mark Obmascik's book about the 1998 big year birders was adapted into the 2011 20th Century Fox film The Big Year.

 In 2008, Lynn Barber, at the time the Texas big year record holder, became the first woman to break the 700-species barrier with a total of 723.
-In 2010, North Carolina birder Chris Hitt became the first birder to see 700+ species in the lower 48 in a single year, finishing with 704.
-In the same year, Virginia birder Robert Ake ended the year with 731 species, an extraordinary total achieved without the benefit of the relatively unique weather effects of 1998.

 In 2011, Colorado birder John Vanderpoel became the fastest birder on record to reach 700 species in a year.
 Ultimately he managed 743 birds, missing out on the record by five, but completing what was, at the time, the 2nd-biggest ABA year ever.
-Vanderpoel's effort was the last made without the major contribution of eBird and birding groups on Facebook, which significantly enhanced the quality and quantity of rare bird alerts.

 In 2013, Massachusetts birder Neil Hayward reluctantly decided to do an ABA big year.
 Hayward reached 700 species two weeks ahead of John Vanderpoel's 2011 pace, and ended his year on 747 species plus 3 provisionals.
-Two provisionals later accepted by the ABA gave Hayward a final total of 749, which set a new ABA Big Year record.

-In 2016, an unprecedented four birders attempted simultaneous ABA Area big years.
-A South Dakotan doctor birding as "Olaf Danielson" launched his "Bad Weather Big Year", reaching 700 species in May.
-John Weigel, an Australian conservationist and Tasmanian devil activist, also launched his big year, called "Birding for Devils."
-While not seeking to break the record, American birding activist and blogger Christian Hagenlocher's "The Birding Project" aimed to attract more people to birding through a more social perspective.
-Hagenlocher, at age 27, also became the youngest person to break the 700-species barrier for an ABA big year.
-Photographer Laura Keene, conducting a 2016 photographic big year, broke Lynn Barber's Big Year record for women in September.
-2016 marked the first time four birders had each seen over 700 species in the ABA Area in a year.
-On 16 July 2016, Weigel saw his 750th species, a Buller's Shearwater, breaking Hayward's previous record.
-All four birders would eventually surpass Hayward's total.